TBI focused on previous ‘areas of interest’ in search for Summer Wells - NewsBreak

 TBI focused on previous ‘areas of interest’ in search for Summer Wells

-HAWKINS COUNTY, Tenn.
-(WJHL) — The Tennessee Bureau of Investigation (TBI) combed through thickets in Hawkins County on Monday as part of a planned, small-scale search for missing 6-year-old Summer Moon-Utah Wells.
+HAWKINS COUNTY, TN (WJHL) — The Tennessee Bureau of Investigation (TBI) combed through thickets in Hawkins County on Monday as part of a planned, small-scale search for missing 6-year-old Summer Moon-Utah Wells.

-Summer disappeared from her Beech Creek home on June 15, 2021, marking over eight months since she was last seen.Man admits to killing neighborhood watch for looking at him
+Summer disappeared from her Beech Creek home on June 15, 2021, marking over eight months since she was last seen.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter

 The TBI tweeted that the agency focused on “previously identified areas of interest.”
 Monday’s small-scale search acted as one of many searches conducted in an effort to bring Summer home.